lightning-js/solid/docs/keyhandling.md

 ## forwardFocus

 Sometimes an element is being focused via `setFocus` but you really want a child element to receive focus.
 In that case `forwardFocus={childIndexNumber}` will skip setting activeElement on this element and instead setFocus on `this.children[childIndexNumber]`.
-If you have more complicated needs, `forwardFocus` also takes a function for you to setFocus on any element you want.
+If you have more complicated needs, `forwardFocus` also takes a function for you to setFocus on any element you want or you can return false from the function for that element to receive focus.

 ```jsx
   // Focus on the column but then focus on first child